angular/angular/aio/content/guide/glossary.md

 ## template input variable

 A template input variable is a variable you can reference within a single instance of the template.
-You declare a template input variable using the `let` keyword as in `let hero`.
+You declare a template input variable using the `let` keyword as in `let customer`.

 ```
  <tr *ngFor="let customer of customers;">